What is Cron job?

-A cron does a benefit that provides jobs to automatically work within this environment of the operation at normal periods by application of the cron.
-Crontab exists a record which includes each record from cron notes to be run and toward whatever circumstances men are to be run.
-Cron job is a concept developed and used in linux shared web hosting and If you want to add similar to this in windows shared hosting, then you have to check for scheduled task in windows.
+A Cron does a benefit that provides jobs to automatically work within this environment of the operation at normal periods by application of the Cron.
+Crontab exists a record which includes each record from Cron notes to be run and toward whatever circumstances men are to be run.
+A Cron job is a concept developed and used in Linux shared web hosting and If you want to add similar to this in windows shared hosting, then you have to check for the scheduled task in windows.

 2. Make sure the current email address is valid.
 If not, enter a new email and click the “Update Email” button.

 3. Choose the Standard Setting you require.
 That command automatically converts each separate time frames.

 4. Alternatively, you may connect the unique time settings.
 Minute, Hour, Day, Month and Weekday can be adjusted to obtain your objectives.

 5. In the input box to the right of “Command”, type the name of the file type, then add a space and provide the path to the file which you would like the command to run.

 6. Click the “Add New Cron Job” button.

 You have just built a Cron job to perform a file at a specific time and date with the desired repetition.